This easy Korean Pancake Recipe, called Pajun (Pajeon) is loaded with vegetables, served with a spicy soy dipping sauce, and are super kid-friendly.

 is extremely picky has a delicate palate, to eat Korean pancakes with us and she was crazy over them as well.

-So for the last few months my children + one, have been begging me to figure out how to make Korean pancakes.
+So for the last few months my children + one, have been begging me to figure out how to make a Korean Pancake.

 Today’s recipe is dedicated to Carson, Ava and Paiton, my favorite little Pajeon eaters.